-Member schools of the Cluster include Billanook College, Lilydale Heights College, Lilydale High School, Mooroolbark College, Mount Lilydale Mercy College, Mt.
-Evelyn Christian School, Yarra Hills Secondary College, Upper Yarra Secondary College, Healesville High School, and CIRE Training.
+Member schools of the Cluster include, Billanook College, Lilydale Heights College, Lilydale High School, Mooroolbark College, Mount Lilydale Mercy College, Mt.
+Evelyn Christian School and Yarra Hills Secondary College, Upper Yarra Secondary College, Mountain District Christian School, Healesville High School & CIRE Community School.

 These schools through the partnership offer a wide range of career and study options that are locally accessible for students.
+Mooroolbark College also works with other local TAFE institutions who deliver VET programs.

-Students enrolled in various VET programs on offer through the cluster can remain enrolled in their current school and can then take the option of enrolling in a specialist program at another school or TAFE provider
+Students enrolled in various VET programs on offer can remain enrolled in their current school and can then take the option of enrolling in a specialist program at another school or TAFE Institution.